epignatelli/epignatelli/README.md

 ---

 I am [Eduardo Pignatelli](https://epignatelli.com), I am an architect by education and a Machine Learning Scientist and Software Engineer by profession.
+I am interested in Deep Reinforcement Learning, its points of contact with neuropsychology, and its applications to the preservation of nature and the environment.

 <details>
   <summary><h3>My trajectory</h3></summary>